 Pull requests and Git flow

-TLDR: Keep an eye on your repository and org permissions.
+TLDR: Keep an eye on your repository and organization permissions.
 Don't take sweets from strangers.
 Use pull requests.
-Easy to review, easy to manage, and only the project maintainers/owners need full access to the repo to merge them.
+Easy to review, easy to manage, and only the project maintainers/owners have permission to merge them.

 Although it is perfectly possible to use a Git project on Codeberg just as single shared central repository for individuals and teams, a collaborative workflow based on pull requests provides many benefits: